eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	of a given class to specify the classes that the objects of this class is superior and/or inferior to
 	\cite[\S34.4.3, pp. 732--734]{Eaton2016a}.

+Notes \cite[\S34.4.3, pp. 734]{Eaton2016a}:
++ "User classes always have higher precedence than built-in Octave types."
++ "When faced with two objects that have the same precedence, *[GNU Octave]* will use the method of the object that appears first on the list of arguments."